What is Baptism?

 If the new covenant is new, however, then is it not likely that the genealogical principle may have been terminated?

-This could certainly have been the truth if we had a word from God teaching us this.
+It certainly is possible that God would have brought this principle to an end.
+If so, we would have to read a direct word from God teaching us this.
 There is no such word, however, and therefore, we are bound to believe that it continues.
 Furthermore, Paul teaches that the new covenant is new relative to the Mosaic covenant, not the Abrahamic covenant.

 Where does Paul teach that the new covenant is new relative to the Mosaic covenant, not the Abrahamic covenant?